SanicTK2/iidxguide/docs/b_tips.md

 ## What is the ideal playstyle for beginners, then?

 Here is a **suggestion** as to how you could be playing, but feel free to experiment with other popular playstyles!
+Also feel free to check out [the playstyles page](/compendium/sp_playstyle) which has more details on other common styles.

 ### Left hand